Arts Education Mini-Grant

 The Tennessee Arts Commission reserves the right to deny any application if the proposed activity is outside of the scope or spirit of the agency’s mission, purpose, or this grant program.

-DUNS Number: All applicants are required to have a DUNS number.
+Unique Entity ID (UEI): All applicants are required to have a Unique Entity ID.
 Information and application instructions are available here.

 Affirmative Duty to Report Major Organizational Change